Deciding Conjugacy of a Rational Relation: Computing Witness of a Sumfree Expression

 To find out the complexity of the decision procedure, it suffices to estimate the maximum length of a witness involved in the computation.

 \subparagraph*{Length of the Witness of a Sumfree Expression:} We claim that if a sumfree expression $M$ is conjugate, then there exists a witness of length linear in size of $M$.
 If $M$ has infinitely many witnesses, from \Cref{infmanycwcorr}, $M$ is a set of powers of a primitive root.
 Therefore, there exists a witness of length that is less than that of the length of the primitive root.

-Next suppose $M$ has a unique common witness.
-In that case, there exists a subexpression $E_i^*$ such that \begin{itemize} \item $E_i^*$ has a unique common witness, \item and all Kleene star appearing in $E_i$ has infinitely many witnesses.
-Therefore, all of them have a common witness at most $|E_i|$. \end{itemize} Therefore, there is a singleton redux $M_i$ of $E_i^*$ that has a unique witness $z_i$.
+Next, suppose $M$ has a unique common witness.
+In that case, there exists a subexpression $E_i^*$ such that $E_i^*$ has a unique common witness, and all Kleene star appearing in $E_i$ has infinitely many witnesses.
+Thus, all of them have a common witness of length at most $|E_i|$.
+Therefore, there is a singleton redux $M_i$ of $E_i^*$ that has a unique witness $z_i$.
 The size of $z_i$ is linear in $M_i$ and the size of the witnesses of subexpressions of $E_i$.
 Both are upper bounded by size of $M$.
 Furthermore, the common witnesses for all subsequent levels is unique (if it exists) and its length is bounded by $|M|$.

-\subparagraph*{Complexity of the Algorithm:} Since the size of the common witness of $M$ is linear in $|M|$, by \Cref{computeEwit}, the overall complexity of computing a common witness of a sumfree expression is $\mathcal{O}(h \cdot m^3)$ where $h$ is the \emph{star height} of $M$ and $m$ is the length of the expression.
+\subparagraph*{Complexity of the Algorithm:} Since the size of the common witness of $M$ is linear in $|M|$, by \Cref{computeEwit}, the overall complexity of computing a common witness of a sumfree expression is $\mathcal{O}(h \cdot m^2)$ where $h$ is the \emph{star height} of $M$ and $m$ is the length of the expression.